autoatml/autoplex/docs/user/rss/flow/input/input.md

 Since VASP is the default DFT code, its parameters only need to be specified with the `BaseVaspMaker` if you want to override the default settings.
 If you want to use CASTEP, you must specify a `CastepStaticMaker` in the input script.

 (i) Example input script using VASP.

+Please note that the commands to run VASP are set via SETTINGS of atomate2.
+Typically, one uses a `.atomate2.yaml` file to define a `VASP_CMD`.
+Within the `.bashrc`, one then include a `ATOMATE2_CONFIG_FILE=/yourpath/.autoplex.yaml` statement.
+However, one can also directly export the variable `ATOMATE2_VASP_CMD=vasp_binary_name`.

 ```python
 from autoplex.settings import RssConfig
 from autoplex.auto.rss.flows import RssMaker